VainF/Torch-Pruning/README.md

 -------------
 ```

-### Prune with basic pruning functions
+### Pruning with low-level pruning functions

-You must manually handle the dependencies between layers without DependencyGraph.
+You have to manually handle the dependencies between layers without DependencyGraph.

 ```python
 pruning.prune_conv( model.conv1, idxs=[2,6,9] )